rbowen/presentations/plan_to_fork/slides.md

 <small>"Typing 2" CC by dirkstoop on Flickr</small>

 ???

+(Picture is a single developer typing at a single keyboard)

 Particularly concerning is when a project is primarily maintained by one person, as they can, and eventually will, be less active.